Friday July 29th, 2022, 0800-1720

 20.8 miles, Gain 3680′, Loss 3232′, elevation 4650′

 The last piece of my PNT eastbound section was ready to be hiked this day.
-Stony Indian Pass had been the crux giving so many hikers fits in the early weeks.
+Stoney Indian Pass had been the crux giving so many hikers fits in the early weeks.
 It’s a very difficult pass with snow, but now all that snow was gone.
 In its place were wildflowers and waterfalls.
 I think my visit to Glacier was the perfect timing, as I got to experience it in its full summer glory.

 After 4 mellow miles along the valley, I made the turn for Stoney Indian Pass, switchbacking steeply up the hillside.
 It was so much more tiring with the thimbleberry holding onto every footstep.
 Swimming uphill, against the tide.
 But I knew with every step, I got closer to the top where the trail would be open.
 I made it to Stoney Indian Lake and found relief.
 There was a lovely campsite nearby and remarkably no snow…just green hillsides.
-I’d seen pictures from a month and half prior when the lake was completely frozen over.
-Captain Jack and Eric had walked across it on June 16th.
-Now there was a tiny snow bank left at the edge, which actually fractured into pieces while I took a break.
-I sat down in the shade of a cliff, watching the ripples from the snow collapse lap the bank.
+I’d seen pictures from a month and a half prior when the lake was completely frozen over.
+Captain Jack and Eric had walked across the lake on June 16th.
+Now there was a tiny snow bank left at the edge, which actually fractured into pieces while I was taking a break.
+I sat in the shade of a cliff, watching the ripples from the snow collapse lap the bank.

 The trail skirted the far east shore at the edge of a bluff, practically in the water.
 This was another spot that I knew was tricky in the snow.
 I rock-hoped a few steps and was past it in seconds.
 Next was another 500′ of gain to the pass, easily done on some switchbacks.
 I had a hard time envisioning this pass as difficult, only because in such good summer conditions, it was a well-graded, non technical passage.
 Had any of the switchbacks been covered in snow on either side, then it would be very steep and treacherous.
 Going down was even better.
 The descent followed a series of 3 tiers, each revolving around these giant and dramatic waterfalls.
 The tiers of a wedding cake came to mind, with icing pouring down the sides.
 So much gushing water.
 The wildflowers seemed to be exploding from the ground as well.
 It was another fairy tale scene.

 Despite the plethora of water still emanating from snow on the high peaks, these crossings were easy.
 That had been another thing to fear earlier in the season, when the creeks and rivers were raging.
-I’d even forded the Waterton river earlier in the morning, simply because I didn’t want to go all the way around to the bridge.
-I was glad for a stress-free experience with all conditions this day.
+I’d even forded the large Waterton river earlier in the morning, simply because I didn’t want to go all the way around to the bridge.
+I was glad for a stress-free experience with all the easy conditions this day.
 It was just a beautiful and peaceful hike in GNP, no worries.

 As I’d come down into the Belly River valley near the ranger station, I’d gotten great views of Chief Mountain…the actual peak for which the border crossing is named.
 It’s a prominent butte that rises high in the front range.
 For me, it was significant enough to sleep in the shadow cast by this mountain.
 The more trails I do, the less important the starting and end points become (as evidenced by my flip-flopping).
 A number of factors led to my decision to hike south the next morning, away from the eastern terminus and without touching it.
 For one, I figured I had a much better chance of getting a ride if I hiked out to the tourist “town” of Many Glacier.
 The CM border crossing was still closed, which meant less traffic.
 Two, I’d been to CM before and had pictures…it was my CDT starting point after I’d flipped from NM.
 I’d found it rather boring, to be honest.
 Another border swath in the woods, without a view of any of the grand mountains in GNP.